Elsbethen: Politics

 the vice mayors are Edi Knoblechner (SPÖ) and Sebastian Haslauer (ÖVP).

 Buildings

 The most famous building in Elsbethen is Schloss Goldenstein, which serves today as a private girls' school, attended at one time by Romy Schneider.
+The building is internationally known for being occupied by three nuns that re-settled the building (in 2025) after a group got a locksmith to break into the building.
 Next to Schloss Goldenstein is the gothic Elsbethen church.

 Transit

 Elsbethen lies directly on the route of the Salzburg-Tyrol train, and has its own station.
 As well, there is the Salzburg-Sud station in Glasenbach.